AFBuratin/circIMPACT/README.md

 ## Example

-This is a basic example which shows you how to detect circRNA-target:
+This is a basic example which shows you how to detect circRNA-impacted:

 ``` r